 No single transit pattern carries the Sun-Saturn story more publicly than Sade Sati, the seven-and-a-half-year passage during which Saturn moves through the twelfth, the first, and the second houses from the natal Moon.
 Although Sade Sati is technically a Saturn-Moon phenomenon, the Sun-Saturn theme runs alongside it in almost every chart, because the same transit also disturbs the public, paternal, and authority dimensions that Surya governs.

 The classical reading divides Sade Sati into three phases of roughly two and a half years each.
 The first phase, while Saturn transits the twelfth from the Moon, tends to bring private withdrawal, a sense of unseen pressure, and a quiet erosion of taken-for-granted certainties.
 The second phase, with Saturn over the natal Moon, is the heaviest in most accounts.
 The native confronts directly the structures, relationships, and identifications that have been carried unexamined into adult life.
-The third phase, with Saturn in the second from the Moon, often shifts the pressure toward family, speech, and the financial register; it tends to consolidate whatever the first two phases revealed.
+The third phase, with Saturn in the second from the Moon, often shifts the pressure toward family, speech, and the financial register, then consolidates whatever the first two phases revealed.

 The Saturn Return

-Independent of Sade Sati, every life encounters two cycles of Saturn return.
-Saturn takes roughly twenty-nine and a half years to complete one full sidereal circuit of the zodiac, returning to its natal position around ages twenty-nine, fifty-nine, and (for some) eighty-eight.
-The first return is famous in modern Western astrology and equally significant in Vedic tradition.
+Independent of Sade Sati, a long life may encounter more than one Saturn return.
+Saturn takes roughly twenty-nine and a half years to complete one full circuit of the zodiac, returning to its natal position around ages twenty-nine, fifty-nine, and, for some, eighty-eight.
+The first return is famous in modern Western astrology and is also read carefully in Vedic practice.
 It is the moment at which the structures built in the first three decades of life are tested for fitness against the second three decades.
 Many natives change careers, end or deepen relationships, leave or settle in particular cities, and reorganise their relationship to authority around this transit.

 The Saturn return is, in effect, the moment when the planet of the rejected son arrives back at the seat from which the soul began.
-The native is no longer permitted to live by inherited assumptions.
-Whatever was given by the father (literal or metaphoric) and not yet examined will, during this transit, be reviewed by the discipline-bringer.
-The return is uncomfortable for most; it is also the most reliably formative single transit in a Vedic life.
+The native is no longer permitted to live only by inherited assumptions.
+Whatever was given by the father, literal or symbolic, and not yet examined may be reviewed by the discipline-bringer during this transit.
+The return is uncomfortable for many people; it is also one of the most formative Saturn passages in a life.

 Reading Sade Sati Through the Mythology

 Read against the Surya-Shani story, Sade Sati and the Saturn return stop sounding like punishments.
 They sound like the mythology playing out in time.
-Shani, who was once denied the recognition of his father, now arrives at every Vedic life and asks the soul the same question Surya was unable to answer for him: Who, here, is willing to look at what is not bright?
-The transit is hard precisely because it asks the chart-owner to perform the recognition that the Sun once refused.
-When the native passes the test, the same Saturn that brought the difficult chapter typically delivers, in its later transits, the slow consolidation that defines the rest of the life.
+Shani, who was once denied the recognition of his father, arrives in a life and asks the soul the same question Surya was unable to answer for him: Who, here, is willing to look at what is not bright?
+The transit is hard precisely because it asks the chart owner to perform the recognition that the Sun once refused.
+When that work is done well, the same Saturn that brought the difficult chapter may later give the slow consolidation that defines the rest of the life.

-Classical sources are careful to note that Sade Sati is not uniformly heavy.
+Classical practice is careful to note that Sade Sati is not uniformly heavy.
 Its weight depends on the Moon's strength in the natal chart, on Saturn's own dignity by sign, on the dasha running concurrently, and on the activities the native undertakes during the transit.
-Disciplined effort, simple living, and quiet devotional practice are the traditional remedies, and they remain among the most reliable.
+Disciplined effort, simple living, and quiet devotional practice are traditional supports often recommended for meeting the period well.

 Ego and Discipline: What the Story Asks of the Soul